abir-g/meal-mates-backend/README.md

-This is the initial commmit for the munchmates project
+This is the initial commmit for the meal mates backend.